LuisTerceroIII/Contact-List-Angular/README.md

 # ContactList

-Current project in progress made with angular and angular material.
+Mini project made with angular and angular material.
 Far away of the content of the site, the idea is to build a web with Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.